Closing, locking and re-opening accounting periods

 You can close an accounting period, for example a particular month or year.
 A closed period is a candidate for sign off.
 You can re-open a closed period if adjustments are required.

 You can lock a period that has been signed off.
-While it is possible to re-open a locked period, this would likely be rare.
+While it is possible to re-open a locked period, this would likely be unusual.

 There is no functional difference between closing and locking a period in LUSID.
 However, it is expected that you would assign different permissions to these operations, so that only a privileged user could lock a period.